Best Pet-Friendly Flooring Options for Dogs

-Some of the hardwood you will want to avoid if you have dogs is:
+Some of the hardwoods you will want to avoid if you have dogs are:

 These are the softer hardwoods out there and will not only scratch easily, if you have pets, they will ruin these types of floors.
 This said, your animals will scratch up your floors if you don't keep their nails trimmed down.

 I did a lot of research on bamboo flooring, primarily because bamboo is supposedly eco-friendly AND durable.
 And what I got were a lot of mis-signals.
 My first stop was Lowe's.
 When I asked the guy about bamboo toughness, he went off into a Vietnam story which I won't go into about exactly how tough bamboo flooring is.
 He was basically really trying to sell me on the idea that bamboo was the best flooring for large dogs.